 Don’t get me wrong, these celebrities are role models for people suffering from rare genetic diseases.
-Marianna Palka and Trey Grey are still fighting with Huntington’s disease and are setting up a prime example of courage.
+Some of them are still fighting with Huntington’s disease and are setting up a prime example of valor.

 7 out of 100,000 people are affected by Huntington’s disease.
 I know this doesn’t seem like a huge number but the mortality rate is growing every year and it will continue to grow until there is a cure for it.